-- References: The Company takes reasonable steps to obtain appropriate references from the person's previous employer(s).
-CRB checks: Following receipt of the person's consent the Company obtains and assesses any disclosures contained within a UK criminal records bureau check (or overseas equivalent if applicable). - Credit checks: As an additional means to the person's financial soundness, the Company carries out a credit records check through a recognised agency. - Other due diligence from publically available sources: This includes such other due diligence as may be appropriate in order to form an assessment of the person's fitness and propriety, including from publicly available sources such as the Financial Services Register and Companies House (in relation to testing the accuracy of declarations around directorships). - Qualifications: Request and review evidence of relevant qualifications as appropriate. - Application: Require a formal application with CV (containing the candidate's full employment history accounting for any gaps, and the reasons for leaving each employer) and ensure that the person is interviewed at an appropriate level in order to assess his or her competence, knowledge, experience and training (including the person's training needs and requirements), taking into account the duties that will be expected of that person as set out in the role profile for the position.
+- References: The Company takes reasonable steps to obtain appropriate references from the person's previous employer(s) In the case of Senior Managers and Certification Staff, the reference must cover 6 years.
+DBS checks: Following receipt of the person's consent the Company obtains a Disclosure and Barring Service check. - Credit checks: As an additional means to the person's financial soundness, the Company carries out a credit records check through a recognised agency. - Other due diligence from publically available sources: This includes such other due diligence as may be appropriate in order to form an assessment of the person's fitness and propriety, including from publicly available sources such as the Financial Services Register and Companies House (in relation to testing the accuracy of declarations around directorships).

+- Qualifications: Request and review evidence of relevant qualifications as appropriate. - Application: Require a formal application with CV (containing the candidate's full employment history accounting for any gaps, and the reasons for leaving each employer) and ensure that the person is interviewed at an appropriate level in order to assess his or her competence, knowledge, experience and training (including the person's training needs and requirements), taking into account the duties that will be expected of that person as set out in the role profile for the position.